top of page

 For example, the latest Israel-Hamas conflict may have been prevented if the international community had granted victims compensation for their previous conflicts.
 In other words, every time that the Palestinians had caused harm upon Israel (and vice versa), the offending nation would be required to pay for their damages in return.

-The monetary award imposed by the international community should be substantial enough to discourage nations from harming again (e.g., $25 million USD per person injured/killed plus any structural damages including the cost of the victimized nation defending against such action).
+The monetary award by the international community should be substantial enough to discourage nations from harming again (e.g., $25 million USD per person injured/killed plus any structural damages including the cost of the victimized nation defending against such action).
 If monetary compensation is not feasible then property (land) forfeiture may suffice for the corrective measure.

-This new measure should not only be considered for future events, but also to rectify past occurrences as well (as those mentioned above among others).
+In general, this measure should not only be considered for future events, but also to rectify past occurrences as well (as those mentioned above among others).
 Otherwise, offending nations may not learn that their errant behavior will not be tolerated by the international community.

 Other Considerations